PensionMath

 The Mississippi PERS Retirement Calculator computes your Public Employees Retirement System defined benefit pension using the 2.0% formula.
 It handles both Tier 1 (joined before July 1, 2011) and Tier 2 (joined on or after July 1, 2011), applies the correct full-retirement eligibility rules for each tier, and calculates the 4% per year early retirement reduction for members who retire at 55 before reaching normal retirement thresholds.

 The calculator uses the four-year FAS window and shows your estimated annual and monthly gross pension before taxes.
-Mississippi PERS provides no automatic COLA, so the figure you see at retirement is essentially your benefit in nominal dollars for life.
+For Tiers 1-4, Mississippi PERS provides a guaranteed 3% annual COLA (simple before age 60, compounding after 60), so the calculator projects your benefit growth at years 5, 10, and 20.

 What each input means